mathanraj0601/NodeJs/Node.md

 - set : to display all env
 - set *key=value* : to set a env
 > Note : set is for storing temporarily

+## MiddleWare

+- It is a function which help us to process request and give it to next functin in the pipeline and terminate the request by giving response. eg : express.json() : middleware to convert incoming request body into json object.

+##